 A home dog crate should be comfortable enough for routine use, easy enough to clean, and sized for the dog that will actually use it.
 The right choice depends on room placement, dog behavior, door access, cleaning needs, and whether the crate will stay in one place.

-Use the Dog Crates pillar for the broader buying framework, then compare this guide with the crate size guide and soft vs wire crate guide.
+Use the Dog Crates pillar for the broader buying framework, then compare this guide with the crate size guide, Dog Crate Mats Guide, and soft vs wire crate guide.

 If you want a printable setup pass before shopping, open the Dog Crate Setup Checklist and keep it beside the product listings.